 Every episode of Doug had "Doug" or "Doug's" as the first word of the title.

 Every Nickelodeon episode did, yes.
 When it became Brand Spanking New Doug (i.e. the Disney era) this continued for the most part - but Patti got one while Judy had two, and every Quailman episode had a title beginning with his name.

 Every title of an Ed, Edd n Eddy episode is based on an aphorism or pop-culture reference with "Ed" inserted into it somewhere ("One of Those Eds", "X Marks the Ed", "The Day the Ed Stood Still", etc.).

 Another example is "Boom Boom!
 Out Goes the Ed", which is a play on Pat Traver's song "Boom Boom (Out Go the Lights)".

-Family Guy was supposed to have idiosyncratic episode naming.
+Family Guy was supposed to have this.
 Each episode was supposed to have a Film Noir-ish death-themed title that had nothing to do with the plot of the episode.
 The practice was quickly abandoned when it became difficult to tell which episode was which during the production process.
-The first four episodes retain these names: "Death Has A Shadow", "I Never Met The Dead Man" (both of which were originally titles for episodes of the classic '40s Radio DramaSuspense), "Chitty Chitty Death Bang", and "Mind Over Murder."
+The first four episodes retain these names: "Death Has a Shadow", "I Never Met the Dead Man" (both of which were originally titles for episodes of the classic '40s Radio DramaSuspense), "Chitty Chitty Death Bang", and "Mind Over Murder."